Abu Salma: Biography

-Abu Salma was born On 1909 in Tulkarm.
+Abu Salma was born in 1909 in Tulkarm.
 He studied law and worked in Haifa in Mandatory Palestine until April 1948.
 He then moved briefly to Acre and then to Damascus.
+He also worked briefly for Palestine Broadcasting Service (PBS).

+He was a participant in the 1936–1939 Arab revolt in Palestine, and his verses about the revolt circulated in the local press as well as orally among Palestinians.

-Abd al-Karim al-Karmi is the brother of Hasan Karmi, Mahmoud Al-Karmi and Abdul-Ghani Al-Karmi.
+He is the brother of Hasan Karmi, Mahmoud Al-Karmi and Abdul-Ghani Al-Karmi.